Khattab1412/NIH-Chest-X-Ray-Classification-/README.md

  https://www.kaggle.com/datasets/nih-chest-xrays/data
 3. Verify Paths: Ensure all file paths in the code point to the downloaded data directory.
 4. Specify GPUs (Optional): If using multiple GPUs for training, specify the desired GPU IDs in the code.
+# Methodology
+Data Preparation:
+  Split the dataset into training (70%), validation (10%), and testing (20%) subsets, ensuring no overlap between them.
+  Standardize the data using the mean and standard deviation of ImageNet.
+Model Development:
+  Create a DenseNet121 model pre-trained with Keras.
+  Employ the Adam optimizer with an initial learning rate of 1e-3, decaying by a factor of 10 every 2 epochs.
+  Save the model with the lowest validation loss during training.
+Evaluation:
+  Evaluate the performance of the saved model on the test dataset.
 # Comparsion
 1. Wang et al.: 0.7381
 2. Yao et al.: 0.8027